apache/doris/docs/en/docs/data-operate/import/import-scenes/local-file-load.md

    INTO TABLE demo.load_local_file_test
    ```

-   For more advanced operations of the Stream Load command, see [MySQL Load](../../../sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md) Command documentation.
+   For more advanced operations of the MySQL Load command, see [MySQL Load](../../../sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md) Command documentation.

 3. Wait for the import result